Fort Myers, FL Housing Market Forecast 2026 to 2027

 Selling Speed

-Bottom line: Fort Myers is currently a buyer's market.
-Take advantage of the negotiating power, but work with an experienced agent to identify the best deals.
+Bottom line: The Fort Myers market is balanced.
+Both buyers and sellers benefit from having a skilled local real estate agent to navigate current conditions.
 Find a Fort Myers real estate agent to get personalized market advice.

 You can also compare nearby markets, review monthly price trends, and track days on market to spot when negotiating power is shifting.
 Those signals often matter just as much as headline median prices.